Control (video game): Release

-Cloud gaming-based versions of the game were released for Amazon Luna and Nintendo Switch on 20 October 2020 and 28 October 2020, respectively.
+Cloud gaming-based versions were released for Amazon Luna and Nintendo Switch on 20 October and 28 October 2020, respectively.
 It was the first cloud-based game released on the Switch outside of Japan.
 Control was released on Google Stadia in July 2021.
 A version for macOS was released on 26 March 2025.
+It was released for iOS and iPadOS on 22 April 2026.
+A version for visionOS is still expected.